The latest instalment of our series on Christmas planning by Mimi is wonderful; it includes index cards, notebooks and list-making!

 Are you are making and buying gifts throughout the year?
 Then you might like to think about having a divider.
 Once you have sorted out a gift you move it behind the divider.
 Then you can easily see what you have done and what you have left to do.
 If you prefer the ‘do it all in one day’ approach, then you can take the cards out with you in your bag.
 This reminds you who has a passion for purple, and who can’t stand the scent of lavender!

 There is something really lovely about planning gifts.
 Writing something down, makes me feel confident that it will get done and that I won’t forget.
 So this month, treat yourself to some lovely index cards (I prefer the plain unlined ones).
-Add in some new ink for your fountain pen, and settle down for an hour or so of making your lists.
+Add in some new ink for your fountain pen.
+Then settle down for an hour or so of making your lists.
 I’ll see you next month when I’ll be helping you get a step closer to having the December of your dreams….